magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 nil
 ```

-As you see we hit the last case.
+As you can see, we fit the last case.
 The value we passed for the
-`:source-paths` key is an anonymous function conjoining the
+`:source-paths` key is an anonymous function to `conj` the
 `"test/cljc"` source directory to the previous value represented by
 the `%` symbol.

-This way you are dynamically adding the `test/cljc` directory to the
+In this way you dynamically add the `test/cljc` directory to the
 `:source-paths` environment variable of `boot`.
-It means that now
+Thus,
-`boot` knows about the `modern-cljs.shopping.validator-test` namespace
+`boot` now knows about the new `modern-cljs.shopping.validator-test` namespace
 we declared above.

 ## Light the fire on the server side